foxanna/flutter_theme_workshop/workshop/01_introduction/instructions.md

 )
 ```

-The result is the same: a lime button with blue text.
+The result is the same: a lime button with white text.
 But now, when placed closer to the top of the widgets tree, this `Theme` widget can help to consistently style all buttons on the screen.

 ## Your turn